AairTheGreat/StardewValleyMods/Better Train Loot/README.md

 No real need to localize this mod.

 ## Notes
 If any boots or rings are in the treasure list, they will be created as a normal item.
-This allows you to sell them in the shipping bin but not equip them.
+This allows you to sell them in the shipping bin but not wearable.

 ## Thank You!
 * [Concerned Ape](https://twitter.com/concernedape) - Creator of Stardew Valley.